-Taking the CPA exam can be a financial investment.
-All of the fees are non-refundable and must be submitted as a check or money order to the Texas State Board of Public Accountancy.
+Taking the CPA exam in Texas is a moderate financial investment into your career.
+All fees are non-refundable and must be submitted via check or money order to the Texas State Board of Public Accountancy.

 When you set out to take the CPA exam in this state, you will have to pay the following fees:

-Application fee: in Texas, the CPA application fee is $20 and accompanies a candidate’s application of intent.
+- Application fee: In Texas, the CPA application fee is $20 and submitted with a candidate’s application of intent.

-Exam fees: the NASBA fees for each section of the CPA exam, as of November 16, 2019, are:
+- Exam fees: The NASBA fees for each section of the CPA exam, as of January 2022, are:

 CPA license renewal fee